 Anathem by Neal Stephenson.
 The inspiration for the title of this article, Anathem deals with math monks and mathematical philosophy, as well as multiverses and quantum mechanics, from a couple of different perspectives.
 There is not much pure mathematical content, but it is an enjoyable romp with people whose thought processes you can understand.
-Also by Neal Stephenson is Cryptonomicon, a novel about codebreaking in World War II.
+Also by Neal Stephenson is Cryptonomicon, a novel about codebreaking in World War II and more modern cryptography.